Cookie Consent by Free Privacy Policy website Partners and Stakeholders | TAFISA

 Aspen Institute Sports & Society Program

-The Aspen Institute, founded in 1949, is a global non-profit organization committed to realizing a free, just, and equitable society.
+The Aspen Institute, founded in 1949, is a global non-profit organisation committed to realising a free, just, and equitable society.
 The mission of the Sports & Society program is to convene leaders, facilitate dialogue, and inspire solutions that help sports serve the public interest and build healthy communities.

 SmartCities & Sport